Social Skills and the importance of developing them

-Social skills are the techniques which are used to communicate and interact with people whether verbally or through gestures.
-The way we communicate is very important to let others interpret a situation.
-Often we communicate through our body language, tone and reactions.
-All such things are a part of our social skills.
+Social skills are the techniques used to communicate and interact with people either verbally or through gestures.
+The way we communicate is very important and can helps others interpret a situation.
+The majority of communication is through our body language, tone of voice and reactions, all these are a part of our social skills.

 - Learn to polish your listening skills.
-When communicating with someone try to listen to them to learn what they have to say.
+When communicating with someone actively listen to them to learn what they have to say.
 This involves participating in the conversation, asking relevant questions if necessary or at least maintaining comfortable eye contact.
-This is a way to show interest in a conversation.

-- Reflecting gestures, interest, language, tone and speech is a way to engage in a comfortable conversation.
+- Reflecting gestures, interest, language, tone and speech is a way to engage in a meaningful conversation.
 You don’t have to mimic someone but mirroring and matching maintains connection.

 - Limit personal views and self-disclosure.
 It is good to talk about yourself a bit but not every conversation should have your personal input.

 Social skills are goal directed.
-A person may use more than one type of behavior in a social situation for the same goal.
-The goal can vary from being personal to professional depending on the audience for social interaction.
-And as mentioned earlier, social skills are more than just verbal communication so our behaviors are the best judge of what we wish to communicate.
+A person may use more than one type of behaviour in a social situation for the same goal; for example, eye contact, listening, mirroring posture.
+Remember that social skills are more than just verbal communication so our behaviours are the best judge of what we wish to communicate.

-- Good social skills will help you avoid people you don’t like: If you know how to communicate, you can politely convey your dislikes and get away with situations and people you wish to avoid.
+- Good social skills will help you avoid people you don’t like: If you know how to communicate, you can take more control over situations and people you wish to avoid.

 The benefits of developing your social skills are potentially massive, it requires you to be honest with yourself and try to understand who you are.
 Any development will take time and practice, changes will not happen overnight.
 This is where having a mentor can really help you.
 They will be able to see you as others do and point you at areas which may need developing.